-While the programs at NPH have been very successful in managing acute crises that arise in this fragile population, some of the most treatment-resistant and chronically ill individuals may require more intensive services and greater time to reconstitute than can be offered in an acute care setting.
+While the programs at NPH have been very successful in managing acute crises that arise in this fragile population, some of the most treatment-resistant and acutely ill individuals may require more intensive services and greater time to reconstitute than can be offered in an acute care setting.

 Some of the specialized programs offered at NPH include:

 Comprehensive Medical and Psychological Evaluation – To identify individual strengths and needs which leads to the development of a treatment program with the patient.

 Psychiatric Supervision and Medication Management – Treatment services to address medical and psychiatric issues post-discharge.
 Patients are encouraged to continue to see their private psychiatrists and medical doctors for continuity of care.